How to Maximize Qualified Expenses to Save More with Historic Tax Credits

 - Utilities paid during the construction period

 - Builders risk insurance

 Minimizing non-qualified expenses will help you save even more on your historic project.
-The Anders Real Estate and Construction Team can help you navigate the ins and outs of historic preservation projects to maximize the tax credits on your historic renovation project.
+The Anders Real Estate and Construction Group can help you navigate the ins and outs of historic preservation projects to maximize the tax credits on your historic renovation project.
 Contact an Anders advisor to discuss how to maximize your next historic renovation project.